ZevEisenberg/ZESpiral/Readme.md

 * How far from the center point to start the spiral.
 Use this parameter to make a hole in the center of your spiral.

 ####Space Per Loop
-* How much the spiral grows over each rotation.
+* A coefficient for how much the spiral grows over each rotation.

 ####Start Theta (radians)
 * The angle of the initial point in the center.